The Excalibur Dehydrator is a simple and effective way to preserve your food.

-Available in 5 and 9 tray formats, and your choice of charcoal or polar white, with a built in adjustable thermostat that begins at 85 degrees F. The Excalibur dehydrator assures that no enzymes or nutrients are lost during the drying process.
-This is where many other dehydratorsfail, as thermostats are set too high destroying essential beneficial nutrients.
+Available in 5 and 9 tray formats, the Excalibur Dehydrator comes with a built in adjustable thermostat that begins at 85 degrees F. The Excalibur dehydrator assures that no enzymes or nutrients are lost during the drying process.
+This is where many other dehydrators fail, as thermostats are set too high destroying essential beneficial nutrients.

 With The Excalibur Dehydrator you will never need to waste any food again!

 We love the Excalibur and recommend it in our books (Detox Your World, Shazzie's detox delights Evie's Kitchen) and DVDs (Shazzie's Raw Food Delights).